RosettaDrone/rosettadrone/README.md

 This new version implements a MissionManager that speaks native MAVLink and uses VirtualSticks to support the DJI Mini series and other DJI drones without on-board waypoint missions.

-The MissionManager can also be used for DJI drones that support DJI's WayPoints and MissionControl onboard.
+The MissionManager can also be used with DJI drones that support WayPoints and MissionControl onboard.
 This can be an interesting alternative for improving the features offerd by their flightcontrollers.